ManufacturaInd/manufacturaindependente.org/content/oflb-fedora15.md

-Title: Installing your local version of Open Font Library on Fedora 15
+Title: Installing your local version of Open Font Library
+Summary: Documentation to get your own OFLB on Fedora 15
 Date: 2011-07-24 16:08
 Author: manufactura
 Category: Blogpost